carrot93/meteor-reactive-schema/README.md

 Unlike most schemas the validation is reactive.
 Just white-list your properties and listen to the reactive `object.valid` method.
 ReactiveSchema will also return reasons why the property is invalid.
+You can use it on both the server and the client, and it can extend existing objects or create new ones.
 Best yet, all the validations are just functions, so it can be as simple or complex as you need them to be.

 Note: This api, and its dependencies are all still in flux and will be until they have a full test base and are 1.0.0.